 From a physical standpoint, years of sitting probably mean that your posture while standing isn’t so great, and if you’re still looking at a computer screen, then you probably still hunch your shoulders and neck, causing pain and leading to problems down the line.

 Because no one has come up with a way to work effectively while standing, the best way to counteract all the time spent sitting is to get in the habit of getting up and moving around on a regular basis.
 Suggestions for doing a circuit of your office range from getting up every 15-30 minutes, because walking only during your break just isn’t enough to offset the potential health risks incurred by sitting for extended periods of time.
+You can also implement the 30 day ab challenge to strengthen your core.

 To offset sitting or standing, or staying in any position, for an extended period of time, you must get moving.
 Using specific movements and exercises to undo the damage can help you avoid health problems, popping pain pills and unnecessary surgeries down the road.